Python module or file (decorator-based)

 Show detailed output.
 Short: -v

-Remote Execution (Default)
+Remote Execution (Default for Docker)

 By default, hud run executes your Docker image on the HUD platform’s remote infrastructure.
 This provides: